vanadium-archive/browser/src/components/help/content/methods.md

 The delayArm method takes a floating point number specifying the number of seconds to delay before arming the alarm.

-In this case, Viz is recommends a value of 1 (the item beginning with a star).
+In this case, the namespace browser is recommends a value of 1 (the item beginning with a star).
 You can click the action button (circle containing a right arrow) for this recommendation to run it.